 Having worked with Excel for well over a decade in global companies, I’ve seen the rapid rise of data volumes over the last few years.
-Although many people only deal with ‘Small Data’ (Less than 5000 rows of 15-20 columns), larger data sets are on fast on the rise and you need to get comfortable dealing with them.
+Although many people only deal with ‘Small Data’ (Less than 5000 rows of 15-20 columns), larger data sets are on the rise, and you need to get comfortable dealing with them.
+Let’s get started with our in-depth excel pivot table course in which you will be able to know what is a pivot table in excel, how to use pivot tables, and what is the purpose of pivot tables.

 Here are five good reasons you want to consider learning Pivot Tables in a world of increasing data levels: